wilsonliaows/docs/connectors/netsuite.md

 [NetSuite](http://www.netsuite.com/) is a cloud business management suite that offers comprehensive software for an organization, with software products encompassing ERP/Financials, CRM, and ecommerce.

 ## How to connect to NetSuite on Workato
-In order to connect to NetSuite and allow for data to flow to and from NetSuite via Workato, the following needs to be done in NetSuite.
+In order to connect to NetSuite and allow for data to flow to and from NetSuite via Workato, we need to generate a token ID, token secret, consumer key and consumer secret in NetSuite.
 In this section, we'll be going through how to set these up in detail.

 1. Enable Web Services access in your NetSuite instance